How much do commercial cleaners charge per hour in Australia?

 - Site size and layout: Larger sites or multi-level premises require additional labour hours and coordinated supervision.

-- Cleaning frequency: Five nights per week contracts often reduce the effective hourly rate compared to ad hoc work.
+- Cleaning frequency: Five nights per week contracts often reduce the effective hourly rate compared to ad hoc work, which is why many businesses consult a business cleaning frequency guide when planning service schedules.

-- Scope of services: Basic vacuuming and surface cleaning cost less than deep cleaning, carpet extraction, floor stripping, or specialised disinfection.
+- Scope of services: Basic vacuuming and surface cleaning cost less than deep cleaning, carpet extraction, floor stripping, or specialised disinfection, and higher commercial deep cleaning cost services.

-- Compliance requirements: WHS obligations, infection control standards, security clearances, and background checks add structure and cost.
+- Compliance requirements: Safe Work Australia WHS obligations, infection control standards, security clearances, and background checks add structure and cost.

 - Staffing and supervision: On-site supervisors, documented quality checks, and reporting systems support consistency.